Poems and verses for funerals

 Shannon Lee Moseley

 If you feel anxious about reading a long poem or want to keep the service as short as possible, you may wish to choose a short funeral poem which is still a touching tribute to your loved one and the life they have left behind.
+Here are a few short funeral poems:

 If I should go tomorrow